-Warfarin is the most widely used oral anticoagulant drug and it is the most effective agent in preventing thrombotic disorders.
+Warfarin is one of the most widely used oral anticoagulant drugs and it is the most effective agent in preventing thrombotic disorders.
 Drug dosage should be carefully monitored in order to obtain maximum therapeutic benefits.

 Is the most widely used oral anticoagulant.

 Is among the most effective agents in preventing thrombotic disorders.